Skip to content

 from opentelemetry.exporter.otlp.proto.http._log_exporter import OTLPLogExporter

-# Trace Import
+# Trace Imports

 from opentelemetry.trace import set_tracer_provider